 As ordained officers of the church, deacons are responsive to a variety of needs within our church family, and they stand ready to minister in many of life's transitions, challenges, and joys.
 Their mission is to serve our church family and the local community in the spirit of our Lord's ministry of healing and compassion.
-This is our Board of Deacons members.
+These are our Board of Deacons members.

 All church members are assigned to a care group led by one of our Deacons.
 If you need assistance, perhaps with meals, rides to church, or a caring listener, we encourage you to contact your Deacon Care Group leader or the church office.
 We can help provide physical and spiritual care during your time of need.

 Deacons make regular visits to congregants who are unable to attend church and periodically bring the Sunday flowers to those we visit.
 We seek to provide fellowship and spiritual care through conversation, scripture reading, and prayer.
 Please contact the church office if you or someone you know might be interested in Deacon visitation.

 Each Sunday, Deacons record the church service and create CD copies for distribution to homebound church members.
 For those not able to attend church on a regular basis, we offer an opportunity to hear the Word of God and experience a continued connection with our church family.